mdaley/jettydemo/README.md

 KEYSTORE_PASSWORD - the password for the keystore KEYSTORE_PASSFILE - path to a file containing the keystore password (alternative to using KEYSTORE_PASSWORD)

+USE_LOGSTASH - if this equals 'true' write log files in Logstash Json format APP_LOGGING_LEVEL - the level of logging at which the system should run from: trace, debug, info, warn, error. (default: info)